onedweezy/debrid-media-manager-quality-filter-tool/README.md

 ## 🤝 Credits

 - Inspired by the excellent work and guidelines from [TrashGuides](https://trash-guides.info)
-- Script written and maintained by [YourNameHere]
+- Script written and maintained by me
 ---

 Let me know if you'd like a version with installation images, badges, or a hosted raw link!